 A Note about Types of Furry Customers

 While pooches comprise the majority of patrons who seek pet grooming services, be prepared to cater to cats, as well.
 In addition, you may be asked to service such pets as rabbits, ferrets, guinea pigs and other small exotic pets.
 For more about this, please see my article Pet Grooming for Small Animals.

 For a convenient roundup of related articles about pet grooming, please see Pet Groomers Guide.

 For some helpful tips about how small groomer operations can get a paw up on the big box store competition, please see my article How Pet Groomers Can Compete with Big Box Stores.

-For tips for how to avoid stress and burnout, which are prime occupational hazards for groomers, you may refer to my article for helpful coping and prevention advice.
+For tips for how to avoid stress and burnout, which are prime occupational hazards for groomers, you may find my article helpful for coping and prevention advice.